 Mechanics Institutes were designed to be educational establishments, they were originally intended to provide an avenue for adult education, especially in technical areas, to working men.
 The first Mechanics Institute was opened in Edinburgh, Scotland in October 1821.
 Click here to discover more about Mechanics Institutes

-On the 25th of October, 1865 the first meeting of the foundation committee for a Mechanics Institute in Romsey was held, fortunately we still have the original minutes of that meeting in our records.
+On the 25th of October, 1865 the first meeting of the foundation committee for a Mechanics Institute in Romsey was held.
 The Romsey Mechanics Institute (RMI) was formally proposed in 1868.
 The CoM is in possession of the minutes from this 1st meeting and all subsequent meetings.
-These minutes have been digitised by the Mechanics Institutes Victoria.
+These minutes have been digitised by the Mechanics Institutes Victoria (MIV).
 The RMI is now in its 3rd century of use by the community of Romsey and the surrounding district.

 In 1875 the foundation stone for the 1st Romsey Mechanics Institute was laid and a wooden building was erected at a cost of two hundred pounds.
 This building comprised a hall with a large stage, capable of seating 250 people, and two other rooms, one of which was a Library for the education and enjoyment of the local community.